ices-eg/wg_WGEEL/Misc/data_call_2025/TR_JD_done.md

 ## Annex 4
 * 4 new values inserted in the database (first integration)
-* 1 new values inserted in the database (second integration) TO DO: ONE OF THE 4 NEW VALUES IN THE FIRST INTEGRATION WAS STAGE G BUT SHOULD HAVE BEEN YS.
-THE DATA HAS BEEN ENTERED AS YS DURING THE SECOND INTEGRATION BUT THE G ENTRY OF 280 000 kg IN 2024 NEEDS TO BE DELETED.
+* 1 new values inserted in the database (second integration)
+DONE: ONE OF THE 4 NEW VALUES IN THE FIRST INTEGRATION WAS STAGE G BUT SHOULD HAVE BEEN YS.
+THE DATA HAS BEEN ENTERED AS YS DURING THE SECOND INTEGRATION, THE G ENTRY OF 280 000 kg IN 2024 WAS DELETED: delete from datawg.t_eelstock_eel where eel_lfs_code = 'G' and eel_cou_code = 'TR' and eel_year =2024 and eel_typ_id = 4 and eel_value = 280000;

 ## Annex 5
 * no Annex